Automatically designing CNN architectures using genetic algorithm for image classification: The Proposed Algorithm

-Next, the motivations of designing such a crossover operator and selecting a mutation operation based on a provided probability list are given.
+Next, the motivation of designing such a crossover operator and selecting a mutation operation based on a provided probability list is given.
 Firstly, the designed crossover operator is inspired by the one-point crossover~\cite{srinivas1994genetic} in traditional GAs.
 However, the one-point crossover was designed only for the individuals with the equal lengths.
-The designed crossover operator is used for the individuals with variable lengths.
-Although the designed crossover operator is simple, it dose improve the performance in discovering better architectures of CNNs, which will be experimentally proven in Section~\ref{section_exp_results}.
+The designed crossover operator is used for the individuals with unequal lengths.
+Although the designed crossover operator is simple, it dose improve the performance in discovering the architectures of CNNs, which will be experimentally proved in Section~\ref{section_exp_results}.
 Secondly, existing algorithms use an equal probability for choosing the particular mutation operation.
 In the proposed algorithm, the provided mutation operations are selected with different probabilities.
-Specifically, we provide a higher probability for the ``adding a skip layer" mutation, which will encourage a higher probability to increase the depths of CNNs.
+Specifically, we provide a higher probability for the ``adding a skip layer" mutation, which will have a higher probability to increase the depths of CNNs.
 For other mutation operations, we still employ the equal probabilities.
-The motivation behind this design is that a deeper CNN tends to have a more powerful capability as mentioned previously.
+The motivation behind this design is that a deeper CNN will have a more powerful capability, as mentioned previously.
 Although the ``adding a pooling layer'' is also capable of increasing the depth of CNNs, the dimension of input data will be reduced to half by using one pooling layer, which results in the unavailability of the discovered CNN.
 To this end, we do not put a higher probability on it.